aejsmith/kboot/documentation/guide/commands.md

 This command will create a new disk device with the given name, which is backed by the file at the specified path.

+Images containing any filesystem and partition map type supported by the loader will be handled by this command: unpartitioned images with a single filesystem, partitioned images with multiple filesystems, and ISO images all work.

+You can also use a TAR archive (including gzip-compressed ones), which will present the archive contents as a filesystem.

 ### `include`

 Includes another configuration file into the current one.